c3lang/c3-web/src/content/docs/Language Overview/types.md

 This is true even if they are separately compiled.

 :::note
-The values assigned to a fault may vary each time a program is compiled.
+The underlying values assigned to a fault may vary each time a program is compiled.
 :::

-A fault may be stored as a normal value, but is also unique so that it may be passed in an Optional as a function return value using the [rethrow `!` operator](../optionals/#using-the-rethrow-operator--to-unwrap-an-optional-value).
+A fault may be stored as a normal value, but is also unique so that it may be passed in an Optional as a function return value using the [rethrow `!` operator](../../language-common/optionals/essential/#using-the-rethrow-operator--to-unwrap-an-optional-value).

 ## Struct types